binipringle/intro-to-dh/_texts/2-version-control.md

 ## Practice navigating the command line

-In this session, we will be making a syllabus and using Git to keep track of our revisions.
-Let's create a Git project folder

-	cd <directory-name>

-will let you navigate inside a directory of your choosing.

-Type
+In your terminal, type

 	cd Desktop

-and hit `Enter`.
+and hit enter.
 This will change your current working directory from `/Users/<your-name>` to `/Users/<your-name>/Desktop`.

-To check your current directory, type
+To check what directory you are in, type

 	pwd